elemental-lf/docker-unoconv/README.md

 # docker-unoconv

-This repository contains a Docker image which can be used to generate previews and thumbnails for common office document formats.
+This repository contains a Docker image which can be used to generate previews and thumbnails from files in common office  document formats.
 It uses [LibreOffice](https://www.libreoffice.org/) via [unoconv](https://github.com/unoconv/unoconv) for rendering and exposes several [Celery](http://www.celeryproject.org/) tasks to access this functionality.
 Documents are read and previews and thumbnails are written via [PyFilesystem](https://www.pyfilesystem.org/), support for accessing S3 object stores via [`fs-s3`](https://fs-s3fs.readthedocs.io/) is included.
 This image is intended to be deployed with Kubernetes but can also be used with Docker.

 ## Modes of operation